Thinking about opening a notary public schools business? We tell you what you need to know to get started.

 Learning More About the Industry

-However, an entrepreneur who owns a notary public schools business in another town may be willing to share their entrepreneurial wisdom with you, given that you don't compete with them in their area.
+However, an entrepreneur who owns a notary public school in another town may be willing to share their entrepreneurial wisdom with you, given that you don't compete with them in their area.
 In fact, they are often very willing to share startup advice with you.
 It can take a while to find an entrepreneur who is willing to talk, but it's well worth the effort.

 No problem!
 Just use the link below and try a random city/state or zipcode.
 Then start dialing for advice until you are successful.